 Best Stereo Receivers for Bose Speakers

-Now there are some receivers that can work with Bose speakers directly outside the box.
+Now some receivers can work with Bose speakers directly outside the box.
 Here are some examples:

 You can use Bose speakers with other receivers if you use a Bose speaker adapter.
 However, you must keep in mind specifications such as impedance and speaker sensitivity.